pemcg/mastering-automation-in-cloudforms-and-manageiq/README.md

-# Mastering Automation in Cloudforms and ManageIQ
+# Mastering Automation in CloudForms and ManageIQ

 This repository contains the asciidoc sources for the book "Mastering Automation in CloudForms and ManageIQ"